avegap23/Goals-ReactNative/README.md

 The app will finally start building and it will open automatically.

 **_NOTE: Remember you can press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop Expo server and return to Shell.
 This will, however, disconnect Expo Go and the app will stop updating dynamically when changing the code._**

+# 📋 TODO
+- [ ] Finishing commenting the code properly
+- [ ] Overall reviewing the code in case there are bugs or if I could make it more simple